Unmaiye Un Vilai Enna?: Production

 Unmaiye Un Vilai Enna? was a popular play staged by Cho Ramaswamy through his Viveka Fine Arts Club.
 The play, which also starred Neelu, was critically acclaimed, and Cho adapted it into a film under the same name, serving as director, writer and even as actor.
 The film adaptation was produced by D.A.B. and Rana under Mohind Movies.
 Cinematography was handled by Sampath, and the editing by E. V. Shanmugham.
-The film was shot at Bangalore.
+The film was launched at Vauhini Studios in September 1975, and filming took place primarily at Bangalore.
 Its final length was 3948.22 metres.

 Themes

 According to the 1983 book Cinema as Medium of Communication in Tamil Nadu by C. R. W. David, the point of Unmaiye Un Vilai Enna? is to illustrate that "Movies have sharpened God-consciousness by emphasizing the neighbour-consciousness."

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan, with lyrics by Kannadasan.

 Release and reception

 Unmaiye Un Vilai Enna? was released on 30 April 1976.
 Kanthan of Kalki lauded the film, particularly for Muthuraman's performance and Cho's writing.
+Naagai Dharuman of Navamani praised the acting, dialogues, direction.